Aaliyah: Relationship with Damon Dash

-Aaliyah was dating the co-founder of Roc-A-Fella Records, Damon Dash, at the time of her death.
-Although they were not formally engaged, Dash claimed the couple had planned to marry in interviews given after Aaliyah's death.
-In the summer of 2000, Aaliyah was introduced to Dash by his accountant and they formed a friendship.
-Aaliyah never publicly addressed their relationship as anything but platonic.
-Due to their hectic work schedules, Aaliyah and Dash were separated for long periods of time.
-Jay-Z mentioned Aaliyah and Dash in the remix of her song "Miss You", released in 2003.
-In August 2021, Dash told Entertainment Tonights Kevin Frazier, "I was reflecting [that] there hasn't been one day since she's passed, not one in the 20 years, that I haven't either heard her name, heard her record, or seen a picture of her ...
+Aaliyah was dating Damon Dash, the co-founder of Roc-A-Fella Records, at the time of her death.
+Although they were not formally engaged, Dash claimed that the couple had planned to marry in interviews given after her death.
+In the summer of 2000, she was introduced to Dash by his accountant and they formed a friendship.
+She never publicly addressed their relationship as anything but platonic.
+Due to their hectic work schedules, she and Dash were separated for long periods of time.
+Jay-Z mentioned Aaliyah and Dash in a remix of her song "Miss You", released in 2003.
+In August 2021, Dash told Entertainment Tonights Kevin Frazier that "I was reflecting [that] there hasn't been one day since she's passed, not one in the 20 years, that I haven't either heard her name, heard her record, or seen a picture of her ...
 Every single day she's present in my life and I feel lucky for that."